-My husband and I had the opportunity to tour several award winning, luxury high end new construction homes this past January of 2021, and again in the fall of 2020.
+My husband and I had the opportunity to tour several award winning, luxury high end new construction homes this past January, and again in the fall.
 These were some of the very best builders in our area, putting their best foot forward.
 Both times we saw a repeated themes throughout the kitchen areas.

 I am so excited to share 3 of my favorite ideas – the trends we saw again and again.
 I would say these are 3 big “of the decade” design ideas for your new kitchen below!